North Georgia Mushroom Picking Guide

 Mushroom Picking Safety and Tips

-In general, you should avoid mushrooms with a ring around the stem, with white gills, or with any red markings; these mushrooms have a much higher chance of being poisonous.
+In general, you should avoid any with a ring around the stem, with white gills, or with any red markings; these mushrooms have a much higher chance of being poisonous.
+If you notice any signs of mushroom poisoning, including nausea, vomiting, or abdominal cramps within the first few hours of consumption, call 911 or head to the nearest emergency room.

 How to Cook Wild Mushrooms

 There you have it—our top tips and tricks for mushroom picking in Northern Georgia.
-Rest assured that this hot new hobby is well worth the effort, as wild mushrooms are truly unlike anything else you’ll ever taste!
+Rest assured that this new hobby is well worth the effort, as wild mushrooms are truly unlike anything else you’ll ever taste.